TheAlgorithms/JavaScript/Get Started.md

 ## Why would I want to contribute?

-Here, praciticing would be our primary objective but there are also many pragmatic reasons for contributing to open source projects:
+Here, practicing would be our primary objective but there are also many pragmatic reasons for contributing to open source projects:

    **1.** To add a new feature / improvement to a project; or to fix an issue with a project